gerzonc/gerzonc/README.md

 ##### NOW

-- ✨ Working as SDE
+- ✨ Started a new job!
 - 💻 Working on a personal project
 - 🇫🇷 Learning french